 Over time, God has led us into many ministries with poor children, the elderly, and those precious children with special needs.
 As we have said before: “What is worse than being born in the third world?”
 Our answer is “Being born in the third world as a child with special needs.”
 Another answer would be: “Being born in the third world and never knowing Jesus Christ.”

 So, we build community preschools (Basic Schools), work with a special needs school where we have a feeding program, and conduct Vacation Bible Schools in remote locations.
+In the last few years we have had an initiaive to minister to men as well as become more involved in several churches.
 There is much more, so please read more about our missions and ministries on this web page.